deepratna-awale/CivitAI-Model-Downloader/README.md

 1. Select the RunPod Fast Stable Diffusion Image from Runpod Templates and Deploy it.

-2. Make adjustments to your Disk Volume if required from **Customize Deployment**.
+2. Adjust your Disk Volume if required from **Customize Deployment**.

 ![Select RunPod Fast Stable Diffusion Image on runpod](<src/common/RunpodImageSelection.png>)